Student Absence Declaration

 Other universities who have implemented a self-reporting process have not seen a significant increase in reported short-term absences.

-The new policy regarding self-declaration of short-term absences was approved by the Dalhousie Senate on September 25, 2017, and will begin implementation in January 2018.
+The policy regarding self-declaration of short-term absences was approved by the Dalhousie Senate on September 25, 2017, and was implemented in January 2018.

 Tracking and sharing of forms